jvpeluso/Salary-prediction-project/readme.md

 To enhance the performance of the models, 5 new features were created:

-- **hasMajor:** As the distribution of this feature is 53% of NONE value, and the rest is equally distributed among the remaining values, a dummy fueature was created.
+- **hasMajor:** As the distribution of this feature is 53% of NONE value, and the rest is equally distributed among the remaining values, a dummy feature was created.
 - **mean_SalaryGroup :** The mean salary values per _**jobType**_, _**industry**_, _**degree**_, _**major**_ and _**yearsExperience**_ categories.
 - **std_SalaryGroup :** The STD salary values per _**jobType**_, _**industry**_, _**degree**_, _**major**_ and _**yearsExperience**_ categories.
 - **min_SalaryGroup :** The minimum salary values per _**jobType**_, _**industry**_, _**degree**_, _**major**_ and _**yearsExperience**_ categories.